ZonaHu/User-Interface/a2/README.md

 * JavaFX 17.0.1

 ## Enhancement
-* Aded a delete button to delete selected dataset
+* Aded a delete button to delete selected dataset, after deletion, the dataset will be default to "increasing".
+The "increasing" dataset will be the default dataset and is not allowed to be deleted.
+All the other ones can be deleted.
-* Added a choice box to change the background of the canvas
+* Added a choice box so that user can choose to change the background color of the canvas
 * Added an interface to edit the layout of the bar chart: change the margin, bar colours, font size, etc.